 An MPC (Music Production Centre) is what producers have been using before the days of modern DAWs.
 An MPC consists of a board with velocity sensitive pads which are assigned to samples.
 These reads are read into the MPC from an input source, record, CD, tape etc. The company that makes the most commonly knowsn MPCs is Akai—traditionally, this is what most producers used back in the day (and many still do).
 However, many are starting to use the controller version, Maschine, which is more of a controller with the sounds on the PC.

-A DAW is a software that runs either on the Windows or Mac platform, sound output is normally through an Audio Interface with can also be connected to MIDI instruments such as a keyboard.
+A DAW is a software that runs either on the Windows or Mac platform.
+Sound output is normally through an audio interface, which can also be connected to MIDI instruments such as a keyboard.
 Sounds can be imported or played through software synthesizers.
 The work screen is normally divided into tracks so you can visualize what's going on in your project.